vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 One possible normalization strategy is to remove the mean of each user.
 However, for users who genuinely do post more socially interesting content, this normalization will confound the dataset.
 Another possibility is to do nothing, and accept the uncontrolled effect of each user.

-Both possibilities are bad, so we will instead attempt a "compromise" strategy, of trying to jointly estimate the per-user like factor (which we will assume to be additive in log-likes, or multiplicative in likes) simultaneously with the image-dependent parameters of social interest.
+Both possibilities are bad, so we will instead create a "compromise" strategy, of trying to jointly estimate the per-user like factor (which we will assume to be additive in log-likes, or multiplicative in likes) simultaneously with the image-dependent parameters of social interest.
+This will be returned to later in this blog post.

 ## Face detection

-The first aspect of the image that I looked at to predict social interest was faces.
+The first aspect of the image that we will examine in depth as a possible social interest predictor is faces.
 People like people, and it would be entirely unsurprising if images with people in them tended to garner more likes than images without.

-To detect faces, we can use a Haar cascade, a standard multi-scale object recognition algorithm that makes use of Haar wavelets, like the [near-duplicate detection](http://exclav.es/2016/07/04/near-duplicate-detection-wavelets/) explored previously.
+To detect faces, we will use a Haar cascade, a standard multi-scale object recognition algorithm that makes use of Haar wavelets,[^viola] like the [near-duplicate detection](http://exclav.es/2016/07/04/near-duplicate-detection-wavelets/) explored previously.
 Haar cascades are implemented in OpenCV through the ``CascadeClassifier`` class.

-After performing this analysis on every image in the dataset, a box-plot can be made of log-likes versus the number of faces visible in each image.
-A small but significant correlation is observed.
+After performing this analysis on every image in the dataset, a box-plot of log-likes versus the number of faces visible in each image reveals a small but significant correlation is observed.

 <img src="/images/fulls/social-interest/faces/num_faces.png" class="chart image">

-If we look at the time-normalized data instead, this correlation is slightly expanded by about 3%.
-While this is a very small difference (and very difficult to observe directly in the graph) it is an indication that the time-normalization process reduced the noise in the original dataset slightly.
+If we look at the time-normalized log-like data instead, the difference in log-likes between each category is expanded by approximately 3%.
+While this is a very small difference (and very difficult to observe directly in the plot) it is a positive indication that the time-normalization process has slightly reduced the noise present in the original dataset.

 <img src="/images/fulls/social-interest/faces/num_faces_normalized.png" class="chart image">